omarvsoft/new-architecture-mock-up/README.md

 <!-- The build will fail, if the config file doesn't exist. -->
 <useConfigFile>true</useConfigFile>
 ```
+>*You can modify the default configuration overriding in the subprojects the properties inherited from parent pom*

 You can build a docker image of any subproject through (docker must be configured correctly):
 ```ssh